 Examples of supermarkets who offer home delivery:

-- Iceland - shop online or shop in store and request home delivery – free same day delivery when spending £25 or more
+- Visit the Iceland website (you can shop online or shop in store and request home delivery – free same day delivery when you spend £25 or more)

-- Tesco - option of having delivery to your door or to your fridge
+- Visit the Tesco website (Tesco provide the option of having a delivery to your door or to your fridge)

 Delicious frozen meals and desserts can also be delivered straight into your freezer.